mstade/address/README.md

 ### Using the path directly

-Here configure the request by using the resource path with the path variables filled in.
+Here we configure the request by using the resource path with the path variables filled in.
 We add a callback using the ```.then()``` method.
 The callback will be invoked when the resource responds.
 The data parameter will be populated with the response object.
 Any data returned form the resource will be in the ```response.body``` property

 ```